 Access requirements for US installations in Germany

 Non DOD ID-card holders performing services for the Marshall Center in the Federal Republic of Germany (FRG) must comply with German law.
-Non-DOD ID card holders who are not nationals of Germany and/or (to see this information in matrix form click here):
+Non-DOD ID card holders who are not nationals of Germany and/or:

 - are staying in Germany longer than 3 months must register with the local regstrar's office (Einwohnermeldeamt) in Garmisch-Partenkirchen